influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 The **Write Ahead Log** (WAL) ensures durability by retaining data when the storage engine restarts.
 It ensures that written data does not disappear in an unexpected failure.
-When a client sends a write request, the following occurs:
+When a client sends a write request, the following steps occur:

-1. Write request is appended to the end of the WAL file.
+1. Append write request to the end of the WAL file.
-2. `fsync()` the data to the file.
+2. Write data to disk using `fsync()`.
 3. Update the in-memory cache.
 4. Return success to caller.

-`fsync()` takes the file and pushes pending writes all the way through any buffers and caches to disk.
+`fsync()` takes the file and pushes pending writes all the way to the disk.
-As a system call, `fsync()` has a kernel context switch which is computationally expensive, but guarantees your data is safe on disk.
+As a system call, `fsync()` has a kernel context switch which is computationally expensive, but guarantees that data is safe on disk.

-When the storage engine restarts, the WAL file is read back into the in-memory database.
-InfluxDB then snswer requests to the `/read` endpoint.

 {{% note%}}
 Once you receive a response to a write request, your data is on disk!
 {{% /note %}}

+When the storage engine restarts, the WAL file is read back into the in-memory database.
+InfluxDB then answers requests to the `/read` endpoint.

 ## Cache

 The **cache** is an in-memory copy of data points current stored in the WAL.
-Points are organized by the key, which is the measurement, tag set, and unique field.
+Points are organized by key, which is the measurement, tag set, and unique field.
 Each field is stored in its own time-ordered range.
 Data is not compressed in the cache.
 The cache is recreated on restart by re-reading the WAL files on disk back into memory.